What's Included

 Take the time to become acquainted with the facilities onboard before joining the expedition team in the Bridge Deck Lounge for an introduction to the Kimberley.
 As dusk falls, mingle with fellow travellers, the Captain and crew at Captain’s Welcome Drinks.

-Fed by the King George River draining across the Gardner P ...
+Fed by the King George River draining across the Ga ...

 Fed by the King George River draining across the Gardner Plateau, 80m tall King George Falls are the most impressive Kimberley waterfalls and the highest twin falls in Western Australia.
 Before reaching the mist-like spray rising from the base of King George Falls, we cruise through steep-sided gorges carved by a flooded river system that carved a swathe through the Kimberley landscape 400 million years ago.